 In this post, I will go through the process of making a sourdough starter step by step, with photos.
 You can just jump to the recipe below, but I strongly advise taking the time to look at the FAQs so you have a clear picture of what to do and what to expect.

-All you need to do, really, is mix flour and water together, whisk it, and then set the mixture aside.
+All you need to do, really, is flour and water.
+Mix them together, whisk, and then set the mixture aside.
 The flour contains a variety of yeast and other bacteria, and when combined with water and allowed to sit, it will give you the sourdough starter of your dreams.
 You will need to help your sourdough starter strengthen by feeding it every day for the first seven days, and, once you have an established starter, at least once a week.

 When I made my starter, I made it in a glass bowl.
 Once it was established, I moved it to a large glass jar with a tight lid.